-V. EVALUATION
+IV.
+EVALUATION

-We now evaluate the tightness, time complexity and output size of routing function, pipeline characterization, and the main factors of realization numerically.
+We now evaluate the tightness, time complexity and output size of routing function and pipeline characterization numerically.
 All experiments are conducted on a 1.6 GHz Intel Core i5 with 4 GB RAM.

 A. Routing Function Characterization Tightness